AdminForIinRange/learningnext14/README.md

 //this file name allows us to to map over all the auth function, within nextauth, so you don't have to make sigin-In, siginout, login  session and such and such.

-//using Auth.js you dont have to worry about cookies and session and what not, firebase auth is teh same too i believe
+//using Auth.js you don't have to worry about cookies and session and what not, firebase auth is teh same too i believe

 //-------------------------------------
 //src\app\api\auth\[...nextauth]\route.js